-Sheila Mikhail was called away with too short notice to replace her.
+Sheila Mikhail was called away just before our first session, with too short notice to replace her.
 Chuck Stone left after lunch on November 5 and did not return.
 Thus, the Committee proceeded with 18 members - 7 people of color and 11 white people.